 The answer to this depends on your college list.
 If your ACT test scores are within the middle 50th percentile or above for all of the colleges on your college list, your time may be better spent focusing on your schoolwork, activities, and applications than studying for the ACT again.

 If you fall within the middle 50th percentile for your dream school, that’s a great start and means you have a good chance, but you’ll be even better off if you can push your score above the 75th percentile for admitted students.
 This generally means that your test scores won’t be a question in the admissions process.
 A retake in September after a summer of ACT test prep could be a very good idea if this applies to you.

 If you’ve already taken the ACT three or more times, however, you might want to do so some serious thinking about whether or not you could improve your score.
-Maybe you didn’t prep enough the first time, Maybe you got sick during one test, your calculator died on another, and a rampaging Yeti attacked the test center on the third (that would be awful!).
+Maybe you didn’t prep enough the first time, maybe you got sick during one test, your calculator died on another, and a rampaging Yeti attacked the test center on the last try (that would be awful!).
 In these cases, your odds of an improved score on a retake are good.
 If you have questions, check out our guides: Should You Retake the ACT? and How to Study for an ACT Retake.